PowerDNS/pdns/pdns/dnsdistdist/docs/guides/serverpools.rst

 ------------

 dnsdist has the concept to "server pools", any number of servers can belong to a group.
+A default pool, identified by the empty string ``''`` is always present, and `newServer` without a pool argument will assign the new server to that pool.

 Let's say we know we're getting a whole bunch of traffic for a domain used in DoS attacks, for example 'example.com'.
 We can do two things with this kind of traffic.